Doulos/debug_systemc/README.md

-# About this example
+# About this project

-This example investigates debugging SystemC under GDB.
+This project investigates debugging SystemC models under GDB.
+A discussion of this topic and a demonstration will be available in an upcoming webinar: "Debugging SystemC with GDB".
+Contact [Doulos](https://www.doulos.com) for more information.

+There are two primary results of this project:

+1. Some simple SystemC projects to play with while learning how to use GDB.
+See the directories: `demo/`, `simple/`, and `trivial/`.
+2. Scripts and code to support debugging in SystemC.
+See the directories: `debug/`, and `gdb/` .

+You should also read the various markdown documents.
+Best viewed with GFM flavored viewers such as [GitHub](https://github.com) or [Typora](https://typora.io).

 ## Building